feathers-plus/docs/source/v1/feathers-hooks-common/index.md

   However things are not always so straightforward.
 There can be that one call for which we want to join specific records.
 We could add a conditional hook that runs just for that one call, however we may soon find ourselves with a second and a third special case.

-  `thenifyHook` is designed for such cases.
+  `runHook` is designed for such cases.
 Instead of having to register a conditioned hook, it allows us to run the hook in a `.then()` right after the service call.

-{% hooksApiFootnote thenifyHook %}
+{% hooksApiFootnote runHook %}

 <!--=============================================================================================-->